 Fires when your campaign reaches a specified budget threshold (e.g., 80% of daily budget spent).
 Can be used to pause campaigns or send alerts.

 Your daily budget is $200.
 At 5 PM, you've spent $160 (80%).
 Trigger Slack alert: 'Google Ads budget 80% spent by 5 PM.
-High traffic today—consider increasing budget or pausing underperformers.'
+High owner-intent traffic today—consider increasing budget or pausing underperformers.'

 Creates a new Google Ads campaign via API with specified targeting, budget, keywords, and ad creative.